 Some argue that they’re immoral, sick, depraved, or wicked, but those words are hard to define.

-10+ Warning Signs You Are Dealing With An Evil Person
+Here Are 16 Signs You’re Dealing With An Evil Person

-The malevolent ways of evil people often leaves them so twisted and turned around on the inside that they feel good when they see misfortunate.
+The malevolent ways of evil people often leave them so twisted and turned around on the inside that they feel good when they see misfortunate.

-All the times that an evil person has been hurt in their life falls away when bad things happen to other people.
+All the time that an evil person has been hurt in their life falls away when bad things happen to other people.

 The real danger here is that they could create bad situations for you and others in their life in order to be able to enjoy the misfortunate that they create.